akrzeminska/site-flow/README.md

 ## Technologies Used
 This app was built using:

+* Angular 16
+* Typescript
+* RxJS
 * HTML, CSS/SCSS
-* Typescript
+* Node.js
-* RxJS, Node.js, NPM
+* NPM
-* Angular 16 with lazy loading
+* Module lazy loading
+* OAuth 2.0
+* Custom services based on SOLID principles and abstract classes
 * Angular Material with a custom theme
-* OAuth for secure Gmail API integration
 * Responsive Web Design (RWD) with Breakpoint Observer
-* Custom services based on SOLID principles and abstract classes
-* Compodoc for comprehensive documentation
+* Compodoc for documentation

 ## Roadmap
 The application is under active development, and the following features are planned for future releases: